voidauth/voidauth/README.md

 [Angular](https://angular.dev) Frontend web framework used by VoidAuth

-[authelia](https://www.authelia.com/) An amazing project and heavy inspiration, VoidAuth aims to be less feature-complete but more user friendly
+[authelia](https://www.authelia.com/) An amazing project and heavy inspiration, VoidAuth aims to be more user/admin friendly

 [lldap](https://github.com/lldap/lldap) Inspiration for user management, a very good self-hosted ldap service